Last Updated on 17 February 2026 by Cycloscope

 Is wild camping legal in Croatia?

-Wild camping is officially forbidden in the whole nation of Croatia.
+Wild camping is officially forbidden throughout Croatia.
 In the more rural areas, however, it is tolerated (ask first or hide well).
-In tourist areas, on the coast, the islands, and in national parks, the ban on wild camping is regularly enforced.
+In tourist areas, on the coast, on the islands, and in national parks, the ban on wild camping is regularly enforced.

 What is the best season for a cycling holiday in Croatia?

-There is no absolute answer to this question, the bus service in Croatia is operated by more than 40 different companies, which all have various policies about bike transportation.
-As a rule of thumb, during July and August most companies do not accept bikes, or will not guarantee you there is space on a certain departure, you will have to go to the bus station and ask the drivers.
-At other times of year it is normally possible to bring a bike if there is space on the bus.
+There is no absolute answer to this question; the bus service in Croatia is operated by more than 40 companies, each with its own policies regarding bike transport.
+As a rule of thumb, during July and August, most companies do not accept bikes or cannot guarantee there will be space on a specific departure, so you will have to go to the bus station and ask the drivers.
+At other times of the year, it is normally possible to bring a bike if there is space on the bus.

 - Cycling Europe: The Ultimate Guide to Biking Routes and Tours from Easy to Long Distance

-- Cycling Austria – Perfect Destination for Fun & Picturesque Cycle Touring
+- Cycling in Austria – Perfect Destination for Fun & Picturesque Cycle Touring

 - Biking in Slovenia: Everything you need to know & a lot of bike itineraries